O (Damien Rice album): Background

 Damien Rice was previously a member of the band Juniper, and upon its disbandment due to changes in creative direction, he took a sabbatical in rural Italy before returning to Ireland.
 He would meet with his second cousin, composer David Arnold who was impressed upon hearing Rice's songs and sent Rice's demo to music publishers to no success.
 Frustrated, Arnold worked with Rice to set up recording equipment for a home studio to make the album independently.
 He describes receiving a $500 loan from his father that would be forgiven on completion of the album.
 The recording process included opera singers, Gregorian chants, and a heavy influence from Lisa Hannigan, at the time Rice's personal and professional partner.

 Rice wanted to release the album without the backing of a major record label, believing if he signed such a deal it would compromise his future work, forcing him to move in directions he did not wish to.
 The album was released as "CD-sized hardcover book filled with personal artwork, lyrics, and photos."
 In 2003, it would get distribution support from Vector Records for the global release, a then-newly established label focused on independent artists.

 He later described his motivation as wanting "to forget about everybody else and make the next record that we're making just for ourselves again, because there's something about being in a space where you're not thinking of other people.
 You're just in a moment creating music and emotion and in a space with people you feel comfortable with.
 And that for me is the essence of what it is that we've done and what it is we do."

 Reception

-O was released to critical and public acclaim in Europe and then globally.
+O was released to acclaim in Europe and then globally.
 It peaked at number 8 on the UK Albums Chart, lasting 115 weeks on the chart, with two singles in the top 30 and "Cannonball" additionally peaking at number 9.